 The Metropolitan Local Government Waste Forum (Forum) has been set up to support the effective operation of the MWRRG.
 The Forum consists of a councillor (voting member) and a council officer (as an advisory, non-voting member) from each of the 31 council areas that make up the MWRRG region.
 The Municipal Association of Victoria and the Victorian Local Governance Association may send an observer to the meetings of the Forum.
 Other parties may also attend by invitation from the Forum.

 The Chair and Deputy Chair are elected in February each year.
-For 2018 Cr Dot Haynes (Manningham) is Chair and Cr Dick Gross (Port Phillip) is Deputy Chair.
+For 2020 Cr Lina Messina (Darebin) is Chair and Cr Dot Haynes (Manningham) is Deputy Chair.
 MWRRG staff provide the secretariat for the Forum.

 The role of the Forum is to:

 - develop local governments' capacity to deliver effective, efficient and sustainable resource recovery and municipal waste planning and management across the MWRRG region